Details: Sixpence in a Wedding Shoe Tradition

 Sixpence for your shoe.
 Wedding tradition to love, as posted on Mikkel Paige Photography's blog.

-Chris’s family from England gave me the silver sixpence as a gift.
-It’s a traditional good luck gesture and a symbol of the groom’s family wishing the bride prosperity, love and happiness in her marriage.
+Chris, the groom, has family from England.
+And some of his family members gave me the silver sixpence to Erin, the bride, as a gift.
+It’s a traditional good luck gesture and a symbol of the groom’s family wishing the bride prosperity, love, and happiness in her marriage.
+So sweet, right?

-The coin was hot glued into my shoe by my bridesmaid, Cat.
-It’s still there.
+So how did Erin get it to stay in her shoe?
+Simply, really.
+The coin was hot glued into her shoe by her bridesmaid.
+I bet years later, it’s still there.
 (I was personally surprised to hear it lasted throughout the evening with just hot glue!)

-Where can you buy a silver sixpence, especially if you don’t live in the UK?
+Where do you get a silver Sixpence coin, especially if you don’t live in the UK?

 Luckily, the internet makes them available to anyone around the world.
-I love Etsy, so of course it’s the first place I searched.
+And lo and behold, it’s easy to get one on Etsy.

 Sixpence for your shoe.
 Wedding tradition to love, as posted on Mikkel Paige Photography's blog.

-This card from Etsy vendor Clouds and Currents would be ideal to give a bride at her bridal shower, for just under $14.
-That way she knows she has the coin ahead of time and can plan to carry it in her shoes on her day accordingly.
+A card from an Etsy vendor would be ideal to give a bride at her bridal shower.
+That way, she knows she has the coin ahead of time and can plan to carry it in her shoes on her day accordingly.

 Sixpence for your shoe.
 Wedding tradition to love, as posted on Mikkel Paige Photography's blog.